Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 # Pipeline for ATAC-seq

 > Currectly there is many different pipelines for ATAC-seq but are limited with number of usable packages.
+> Pipeline that has came across: snakepipe; nextflow; AIAP; PEPATAC

 ## Quality Control